Selenium With Serenity BDD

 mvn verify -P single

-To run parallel tests with Serenity, we will run single.feature test case in four different environments Chrome, Firefox, IE, and Safari.
+For parallel execution, the sample project runs single.feature test case in four different environments: Chrome, Firefox, IE, and Safari.

 //Running Parallel Test On Chrome